 How Does Udemy Work?
 What is Udemy’s Business Model?
 Let’s find out.

-Education is a thing that has remained unchanged for hundreds of years – its importance is inevitable and none can live a successful life without it.
-But, many can’t afford good education because of so many reasons – may it be lack of funds or time.
+Education is a thing that has remained unchanged for hundreds of years.
+Its importance is unparalleled and none can live a successful life without it.
+But, many can’t afford good education because of so many reasons, may it be lack of funds or time.

 So, what if a business provides good education at a reasonable cost and that too as per the convenience of people who want to study?
 It will be a win-win situation, no?

 That’s what Edutech is all about.
-Gone are the days when education was limited to brick and mortar stores and learning to books and just books.
-The present era belongs to apps like Udemy, Coursera, Udacity and many more.
+Gone are the days when education was limited to brick-and-mortar stores and learning by means of just reading books.
+The present era belongs to edTech businesses like Udemy, Coursera, Udacity, and so on.

-The benefits these platforms provide aren’t limited to connecting students and instructors from all over the world for better learning opportunities, rather, because of these apps, Edutech has become such a large industry that today consuming education is not impossible for anyone.
+The benefits these platforms provide aren’t limited to connecting students and instructors from all over the world for better learning opportunities, rather, because of these apps, edutech has become such a large industry that today accessing education is not impossible for anyone.

 But, how do these platforms work?
-The question remains unanswered in the minds of many who are impressed by the potentials of the Edu-Tech industry.
-That’s why, in this blog, we will find answers to all such questions by putting the spotlight on the business model of one of the most renowned Edu-Tech platforms in the world – Udemy.
+The question remains unanswered in the minds of many who are impressed by the potential of the Edu-Tech industry.
+That’s why, in this blog, we will find answers to all such questions by putting the spotlight on the business model of one of the most renowned EdTech platforms in the world – Udemy.

 Udemy is a platform that was rejected more than 30 times by investors before giving a substantial amount of funding.
-But, because of Eren Bali’s hard work and strong inspiration behind Udemy – the platform became the best online marketplace for learning with over $223 million in funding.
+But, because of Eren Bali’s hard work and strong determination, the platform became the best online marketplace for learning with over $223 million in funding.

 In the year 2007, Bali was working as a web developer when he thought about his good old school days and the power of the internet to provide education – particularly for those who lack funds or have limited time.